okarras/EmpiRE-Analysis/README.md

 [![pip - 23.2.1](https://img.shields.io/badge/pip->=23.2.1-blue)](https://pypi.org/project/pip/)

 </div>

+> **NOTE:**
+> We have only tested the analysis on systems with Windows operating system, which is why we specify Windows as a necessary system requirement.

-All required libraries are installed automatically when running:
+All required packages and libraries are installed automatically when running:

     pip install -r requirements.txt